-- David spreading Nutella on his pancake.Slowly lathered over a warm, thick American-style pancake with ease as it starts to melt and glisten. - 15.
-Maya bites into a crunchy piece of toast with Nutella on top.
+Shot 14 - David spreading Nutella on his pancake.

+Slowly lathered over a warm, thick American-style pancake with ease as it starts to melt and glisten.

+Shot 15 - Maya bites into a crunchy piece of toast with Nutella on top.

-Layered on a thick, toasted slice of bread and just creeping over the sides as she crunches down on it with her teeth, getting a little bit on her lip as she smiles with satisfaction.
+Layered on a thick, toasted slice of bread.
+Just creeping over the sides as she crunches down on it with her teeth, getting a little bit on her lip as she smiles with satisfaction.